chenGit1763113879QQ/college-notes/大三下/模式识别/points.md

 18. The common algotithm of decision tree are [ ] , [ ] and [ ]
 	1. ID3, C4.5 and CART
 19. If the original feature of a sample x is $x=(x_1,x_2,x_3)^T$,then making a decison on  using [ ] approach to achieve the reduced feature $x=(x_1-x_3,x_2-x_3)^T$, and using [ ] approach to achieve the reduced feature $x=(x_1,x_2)^T$
-	1. **Feature extraction:  Using the mapping (or transformation) methods to transform the original features to new features.
+	1. **Feature extraction**:  Using the mapping (or transformation) methods to transform the original features to new features.
-	2. Feature selection: Selecting the most representative and best performance features from the original features.
+	2. **Feature selection**: Selecting the most representative and best performance features from the original features.
 20. Two common approaches of dimension reduction are [ ] and [ ]
 	1. K-L:
 	2. PCA: Principal Component Analysis